 Tabitha Blankenbiller is the author of the debut essay collection Eats of Eden: A Foodoir, released from Alternating Current Press in March 2018.
 Her work has appeared in Tin House, Catapult, Electric Lit, The Rumpus, Narratively, Hobart, Barrelhouse, Bustle, Vol. 1 Brooklyn, and a number of other journals.
 She graduated from the Pacific University MFA program and lives outside of Portland, Oregon.

 Enter your email address to receive notifications for author Tabitha Blankenbiller

-You have been added to the notification list for author Tabitha Blankenbiller
+Confirmation link sent to your email to add you to notification list for author Tabitha Blankenbiller